ppy/osu-wiki/news/2024/2024-07-06-new-featured-artist-rose-quartz.md

 ![](https://assets.ppy.sh/artists/429/header.jpg)

-With a knack for both [clicking circles](https://osu.ppy.sh/users/17348593) and engaging eardrums, **Rose Quartz**'s Artcore tunes masterfully use violins and pianos to bring you into his fantasy domain — a domain that's not-so-coincidentally perfect for rhythm games.
+With a knack for both ::clicking circles::{ user-id=17348593 } and engaging eardrums, **Rose Quartz**'s Artcore tunes masterfully use violins and pianos to bring you into his fantasy domain — a domain that's not-so-coincidentally perfect for rhythm games.

 **9** of those top-tier tracks are finally here!
 Well, more specifically they're [here in **Rose Quartz**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/429), all available for your future mapping endeavours.